usmanzafar289/LinearRegression/README.md

 3) In Step 3 we will Create linear regression object and pass 2 arguments as input and icome to its Fit() function.
 In other words we will use training data that has years and corresponding income and train a linear regression model using sklearn linear regression class.

-4) In next step we will Visual Represention of linear equation with Linear Regression.
+4) In next step we will analyse Visual Represention of linear equation with Linear Regression.

 5) We will predict the per capita income using predict() function.